What is Box Lacrosse?

 - Game play - Indoor field lacrosse is an offseason field lacrosse sport governed by the NFHS (field lacrosse rulebook).
 In some areas in the USA large 6x6 field lacrosse goals are used with goaltenders only wearing field lacrosse equipment.
 Even with shortened numbers the strategies and skills of field lacrosse game play are used.
 The strategies and skills of field lacrosse are ineffective in a tight Box setting.

 Box Lacrosse's offensive and defense philosophies and techniques are drastically different than field lacrosse.
 With nets 20 sq-ft smaller than 6x6's and extremely well padded goalies, players must develop unique refined skills in order to score.
 With a quick 30 second shot clock and allowing all 5 players to go anywhere in the Box, the game relies heavily on O to D and D to O transition increasing the overall speed and intensity of game play.
-Box lacrosse's effective defensive techniques limit the effectiveness of field lacrosse's 1-on-1 doges and promotes the creativity of off ball, 2 man, and team play.
+Box lacrosse's effective defensive techniques limit the effectiveness of field lacrosse's 1-on-1 dodges and promotes the creativity of off ball, 2 man, 3 man and team play.

 - Equipment - Both player and goaltender equipment are different than field lacrosse.
 Box players wear additional pads to protect kidney and biceps and also wear long sleeved jerseys to cover any additional equipment.
 Box goalies are well padded and look similar to ice hockey goalies.